 There’s no one answer.
 Below are the most common types of pantheons from human history.
 You can pick which you like or roll 2d6.

-2. Non-Deity Philosophy (Buddhism, Humanism, Taoism)
+2. Non-Deity Philosophy (Buddhism, Humanism, Confucianism)

 3. Monotheism (Abrahamic religions)

 5-9.
 Small Pantheon (Norse Pantheon, 1d6+2 Gods)

 10-11.
 Large Pantheon (Most Classical Pantheons, 4d6 Gods)